amazon-connect/amazon-connect-salesforce-cti/classic/05 Appendix A - CTI Flow Sources and Events/01 CTI Flow Sources and Events.md

 -   Salesforce UI

-    -   onClickToDial: A phone number, within the Salesforce UI, was clicked.
+    -   onClickToDial -- A phone number, within the Salesforce UI, was clicked.

     -   onNavigationChange